Fourth HEC Seed Mixes Bras, Perfumes and Green Tech

 Sillages Opens Doors to DIY Perfume-making

 The idea had been good enough to win both the 2018 Add Fab Pitch Startups competition and the Fashion Pitch Night in 2016.
-But at Station F there was also enthusiasm for startups like Carbon Karma, a platform which offers consumers a variety of carbon-reducing projects aimed at offsetting their carbon emissions.
+But at Station F there was also enthusiasm for startups like Carbon Karma, a platform that offers consumers a variety of carbon-reducing projects aimed at offsetting their carbon emissions.
 Then, it was the turn of Dataswati in a pitch presented by the charismatic project manager Irina Arzumanyan.
 She outlined her firm's objectives as an AI-driven company designed to optimize industrial processes and become data-driven.
 And there was warm applause for Garantme, a startup seeking to resolve the problems between landlords and tenants which often paralyze France’s flat rental sector.
 Their solution is to create a system of French guarantors to allay fear and suspicion on both sides of the rental divide.

 But it was the pre-laureate initiative called Sillages which most seduced a jury composed of entrepreneurs, academics and investors.
 “Your pitch displayed very clear objectives and a sharp understanding of a market that is trending upwards,” jury representative and HEC Affiliate Professor Michel Safars told Sillages co-founder Maxime Garcia-Janin, handing over the €5,000 prize check that goes with the HEC Seed award.
 “This is my Miss France moment,” responded an emotional Garcia-Janin, admitting it was the first such reward he has ever won.
 “We are aiming to revive the French high perfumery heritage by creating fragrances that are unique to each wearer.
-You tailor your own fragrance with the help of our perfumers and we deliver a creative, balanced and harmonious product.
+You tailor your own fragrance with the help of our perfumers and we deliver a creative, balanced, and harmonious product.
 And this is done all online, naturally.”

 Innovation Award 2018 for Two Startups Pepping Up the Construction Industry